jurgengjoncari/VikingCodeSchool/Elevator.md

 PROGRAM Elevator:

-    The Elevator is in the CurrentFloor
+    The Elevator is in the CurrentElevatorFloor
+    The Person is in the CurrentPersonFloor
     Press(Button)
     IF HasADirection(Elevator) = No:
         Decide(Direction)
     ELSE:
-        IF it is not the same direction:
+        IF DirectionIs(Elevator) != DirectionIs(RequestedFloor):
             Book(Later)
         ELSE:
-            IF the RequestedFloor is between CurrentFloor and DestinationFloor:
+            IF the RequestedFloor is between CurrentElevatorFloor and FirstRequestedFloor:
                 Book(Now)
-                Order Now from closest to furthest with the CurrentFloor
+                Order Now from closest to furthest with the CurrentElevatorFloor
             ELSE:
                 Book(Later)

 PROGRAM Press(Button):

-    IF IsArrow(Button):
-        IF ArrowIs(Buton) = UP:
+    IF Button = ARROW:
-            DirectionIs = UP
+        RequestedFloor = CurrentPersonFloor
+        RequestedDirection
     ELSE:
+        RequestedFloor
-            DirectionIs = DOWN
+        RequestedDirection = CurrentElevatorFloor
-    ELSE:
-        IF

 PROGRAM HasADirection(Something):